3scale-qe/3scale-tests/README.md

 `make test NAMESPACE=3scale`
  - general way to run the testsuite; troublesome tests excluded == no flaky or disruptive

+`make speedrun NAMESPACE=3scale`
+ - this is 'test' just even more reduced to provide better coverage than smoke but still fast enough

 `make flaky NAMESPACE=3scale`
  - unstable tests causing false alarms